-Where we may be required to transfer personal data outside of the EU or to a country not determined by the European Commission as providing an adequate level of protection for personal data, the transfers will be under an agreement which covers the EU requirements for the transfer of personal data outside the EU, such as the European Commission approved standard contractual clauses.
+Where we may be required to transfer personal data outside of the EU or to a country not determined by the European Commission as providing an adequate level of protection for personal data, the transfers will be under an agreement which covers the EU requirements for the transfer of personal data outside the EU, such as defined by the European Commission.

 We retain personal data processed by us for as long as is considered necessary for the purpose for which it was collected (including as required by applicable law or regulation).